This page is about Reiki for people with cancer. There is information about

 Some people say that Reiki has helped to control side effects of their cancer treatments, such as

 They also say that it helps them cope better with their cancer and its treatment.
 But it’s important to bear in mind that while Reiki may help you to cope with your symptoms or side effects, it is not able to treat your cancer.
-There is general information about why people with cancer use complementary therapies in our about complementary therapy section.
+We have general information about why people with cancer use complementary therapies.

 There is no scientific evidence to prove that Reiki can prevent, treat or cure cancer or any other disease.
 But many healthcare professionals accept Reiki as a useful complementary therapy that may help to lower stress, promote relaxation and possibly help reduce some types of pain.